EdJoPaTo/grammy-inline-menu/README.md

 ## Didnt this menu had a question function?

 Yes.
-It was moved into a seperate library with version 5 as it made the source code overly complicated.
+It was moved into a separate library with version 5 as it made the source code overly complicated.

 When you want to use it check [telegraf-stateless-question](https://github.com/EdJoPaTo/telegraf-stateless-question).